The iPhone 6 and iPhone 6 Plus have been out for several years now, but there are some things you might not know about Apple’s former flagships.

 We've been testing the iOS 11 update on the iPhone 6 and we haven't run into any major performance issues.
 Our battery life is holding up, connectivity is strong and reliable, and our core apps run fine.
 We've noticed occasional user interface lag and we've also noticed an untick in keyboard lag.

 We're having a decent experience on iOS 11, but many other iPhone 6 users are running into problems.
-One iPhone 6 user we spoke to says his iPhone 6 can't hold a charge and that his apps are lagging and crashing after the move to iOS 11.
+One iPhone 6 user we spoke to said his iPhone 6 could no longer hold a charge and that his apps were lagging and crashing after the move to iOS 11.
 He also says he's unable to load text messages in a timely manner.

 This is the risk you take when you buy a device that's more than three years old.
 While Apple will do its best to fix some of the software bugs and issues, the iPhone 6's aging hardware will continue to hamper the device's performance in the years to come.